tytydraco/yessleep/out/Im_Amish_and_Ill_Never_Go_Back_to_Your_World_After_What_I_Saw_in_the_Mall.md

-I am writing this in the library in Quarryville because it is the only place I can use my phone without my parents knowing.
+I am writing this in the library in a couple towns over because it is the only place I can use my phone without my parents knowing.

 By the time you read it, I will be home.

 My name does not matter.
 But if you need to call me something, you can call me 'Elsie.'
 I am sixteen.
-I was raised Amish in Lancaster County, PA.
+I was raised Amish in rural Pennsylvania.
 In a home without electricity.
 Between cornfields, dairy barns, and roads where cars slow down behind our buggies to take selfie photos like we’re tourist attractions.

 Most people outside the community think Rumspringa is Amish Gone Wild.
 They imagine secret parties, drinking, and teenagers trying every forbidden fruit at once before settling down and starting a family.